projf/projf-explore/lib/README.md

 # Verilog Library from Project F

-The Project F Library includes handy Verilog designs for everyone.
-You can freely build on these [MIT licensed](../LICENSE) designs for commercial and non-commercial projects.
-Have fun.
+The [Project F](https://projectf.io) Library includes handy Verilog designs for everyone.
+You can freely build on these [MIT licensed](../LICENSE) designs.

-Read the [verilog library overview](https://projectf.io/verilog-lib/) on the blog or dive into the designs.
+Get an overview from the [Verilog Library blog](https://projectf.io/verilog-lib/) or dive into the designs.

 ## Library Areas